rjwarg/pyfpdf_hack/README.md

 | row 2       | boy            | girl           | Wt               |
 --------------------------------------------------------------------

 The hack is in modules/html.py.
 It adds a string buffer and a switch.
-The switch is turned on when the program is processing a <TD> column.
+The switch is turned on when the program is processing a "<TD>" column.
 While switch is on the "handle_data()" functions td handler will push the txt data into the 'cell_txt' buffer.
 When the end of the </TD> column is reached the switch is turned off and handle_data() is called.
 In this way the entire string is placed into one PDF cell.

 SEE: controllers/default.py/listing.pdf and modules/html.py